Professional practice

 • Bluecrest Capital Management (UK) LLP v former partners: junior counsel (to Andrew Hochhauser KC) for the defendants in this Commercial Court partnership dispute, in which a hedge fund sought repayment from former traders of a remuneration payment, alleging it had only been paid as a result of the defendants’ deceit or breach of duties of good faith.

-• Al Jazeera v Egypt: acting for Al Jazeera as junior to Toby Landau KC in respect of this high-profile ICSID claim regarding Egypt’s treatment of Al-Jazeera and its journalists following the Arab Spring.
+• Various investor-State claims, including RAKIA v India (junior to Sam Wordsworth KC and Siddharth Dhar) and Al Jazeera v Egypt (junior to Toby Landau KC) acting as part of the counsel team for Al Jazeera in respect of this high-profile ICSID claim regarding Egypt’s treatment of Al-Jazeera and its journalists following the Arab Spring.

 What Others Say